vanilla/docs/content/help/addons/rich-editor.md

 ![A full view of editor](/img/help/addons/rich-editor/editor-view.png)

-_Please note that Rich Editor is currently in beta and **is under active development**.
-Please report any bugs you encounter to your CSMs or on the [Vanilla Issue Tracker](https://github.com/vanilla/vanilla/issues)._

 ## Important Functions

 Once enabled, Rich Editor provides your users with familiar formatting tools.
 Here is a quick rundown of the functions that are currently available: